Department-of-Administrative-Affairs/DM-CS-2-answers/CS260 Algorithms/2020/Question 3.md

 Table is flat (let k = 2).

-## [12 points] Give a polynomial-time algorithm that, given an n×n flat table of integers, finds the length of the longest common subsequence of its n rows.
+## (g) [12 points] Give a polynomial-time algorithm that, given an n×n flat table of integers, finds the length of the longest common subsequence of its n rows.
 Justify the correctness of your algorithm and prove that it runs in polynomial time.

 *This is a modified version of @TehDragonGuy#9740's algorithm*